Y5 – Shakespeare Class

 Communication

-If you need to talk to me about anything regarding your child, please don’t hesitate to contact me either via the school office or at the end of the day.
+If you need to talk to me about anything regarding your child, please do not hesitate to contact me either via the school office or at the end of the day.